gladly/sidekick-examples/README.md

 # Gladly Sidekick Examples
-Examples how Gladly Sidekick can be configured
+These are examples of different ways you can configure the Gladly Sidekick on web.
+You can view the Sidekick developer documentation [here](https://developer.gladly.com/sidekick/).

 ## Default setup
-If no customization is needed and you want to write as little code as possble there is an example [here](docs/default)
+If no customization is needed and you want to the most straightfoward setup.
+[View Example](docs/default)

 ## Custom minimized button
-If you want to customize the look of the minimized chat button there is an example [here](docs/custom-minimized-button)
+This is an example of how you can customize the look of the minimized chat button.
+[View Example](docs/custom-minimized-button)

 ## Working with events
-If you want to make use of events that Sidekick is emitting there is an example [here](docs/working-with-events)
+This is an example of how the events that Sidekick is emitting can be used.
+This can be useful if you want to track Sidekick interactions within an analytics platform such as Google Analytics.
+[View Example](docs/working-with-events)